 The key to avoid this common problem is

 creating a sense of urgency.
-And you don't have to lie either – just make sure that your prices and terms are created with time sensitivity in mind so that they can work in conjunction with your sales process.
+And no, you don't have to lie either – just make sure that your prices and terms are created with time sensitivity in mind so that they can work in conjunction with your sales process.

 2. The Puppy Dog Close

 Is there anyone who can resist a cute puppy?
 Not many.
 And pet stores often allow a family to take home a puppy to "see how it goes".
 The family takes it home, inevitably falls in love with their new pet, and agrees to go through with the sale.
-Cunning, eh?
+Clever, eh?

 But the puppy dog close isn't limited to just pets.
 The idea is based on giving your customers the chance to ‘test drive' your product or service.